holium/realm-support/README.md

 * Fix faulty import by @gdbroman
 * log pre-deploy inputs by @lodlev-migdev
 * TrayApp positioning fix by @drunkplato
+* remove disabling of workflows to allow for parallel builds by @lodlev-migdev
+* Draft test by @lodlev-migdev
+* Draft test by @lodlev-migdev
 * more windows updates by @lodlev-migdev
 * Normalized window bounds by @gdbroman
   -  Normalize window bounds in accordance with the [composer agent spec]